Planning for long-term care

 - Home or community care – If you wish to remain in your own home for as long as possible, you can apply for government subsidized home care.
 A care coordinator will determine the number hours of home care you are eligible for each week.
 And if you feel you need more hours, you could pay $25-$60 an hour out-of-pocket.
-You can learn more about accessing home or community care here.
+You can learn more about accessing home or community care.

 - Retirement home and assisted living care – If you are independent, but no longer wish to live in your current home, you may choose to move into a retirement or assisted living home.
-These privately-owned residences provide accommodation, meals and activities, but are not covered by government subsidies.
-Costs range from $1500-$6000 per month depending on where you live and the type of accommodation you choose.
-You can learn more about retirement homes or assisted living care here.
+These privately owned residences provide accommodation, meals and activities, but are not covered by government subsidies.
+The cost can range a lot depending on where you live and the type of accommodation you choose.

-- Long-term care costs could be significant, so it’s important to think about saving and identifying funds that could be used for your care.
+Long-term care costs could be significant.
+It’s important to think about saving and identifying funds that could be used for your future care.
 If possible, talk to a financial advisor who can help you create a financial planFinancial plan Your financial plan should cover every aspect of your finances: saving and investing, paying down debt, insurance, taxes, retirement planning and estate planning.+ read full definition for long-term care.